The Ultimate Guide to SLI/SLO

 It is important to first get a sense of SLI/SLO within the server team.

-It would be effective to first get the server team up to a certain level of operation, and then use the benefits gained to expand to non-engineers.
+It would be effective for the server team to become capable of operating the system to a certain extent, and then use the benefits gained from that to expand the system to non-engineers.

 Deciding on CUJ